marchanyanehu/diploma_v1/docs/AI_PROMPTS.md

 * **Never wrap** the regex in language/framework scopes or delimiters (no `/.../`).
 * **Always escape curly braces** as `\\{` and `\\}` inside the pattern.

+## CRITICAL: Avoid Literal Text Anchors
+* ❌ NEVER include literal words/phrases from the page content in your regex.
+* ❌ NEVER use text like "Price:", "Posted:", category names, or any natural language text.
+* ❌ NEVER anchor on specific values that appear in the examples themselves.
+* ❌ NEVER use Unicode characters from the page content.

+## CRITICAL: Avoid Page-Specific Anchors
+* ❌ Do NOT use full URLs, numeric IDs, GUIDs, timestamps, hashes.
+* ❌ Do NOT use overly generic class names like "title", "text", "content" alone - they match too many elements.
+* ❌ Do NOT bind to complete class lists; use only the most specific/stable fragment.

+## MUST: Use Structural Anchors Only
+* ✅ Anchor ONLY on stable class/id attribute fragments specific to the data type.
+* ✅ Look for class names indicating semantic meaning (e.g., "listing-title", "item-price").
+* ✅ Use `[^>]*?` to allow attribute variability.
+* ✅ Use `[^<]+?` for text content, `[^"]+` for attribute values.

 ## Generalization Rules (Must Follow)
 Your regexes **must be reusable across pages/jobs with similar structure**.

-**Avoid page-specific anchors**
-* Do not use full URLs, numeric IDs, GUIDs, timestamps, build hashes.
-* Do not bind to exact tag names if an attribute-level anchor exists.

 **Prefer structural, tolerant anchors**
 * Use stable `class`/`id` fragments; allow other attributes via `[^>]*?`.